 Connection Shoot / Pre-Wedding / Portrait Session / Engagement Shoot tips.

-Below are some really useful engagement shoot tips.
-I call engagement shoots connection shoots, and they designed to put you at ease leading up to your big day and have a great time together.
+I actually call engagement shoots connection shoots, and they designed to put you at ease leading up to your big day and have a great time together.

-The advice below will really help you get the best from the shoot.
+The advice below will really help you get the best from the shoot and will help it go smoothly.
 It’s going to be an amazing and few hours.

-Below are suggestions to make the shoot run smoother, please read through and if you have any questions or queries just get in touch :).
+Please read through the tips and if you have any questions just get in touch :).

 Why these are not really engagement shoot tips!